-This was the guswer which the Parliament gave Here is the requisition to the Boroughreeve and in the petition for Parliamentary Reform.
-The Constables of Manchester :-Ministers lost no time in availing themselves of the sower: they seized upon numerous persons, drag- that you will convene a meeting at as early a day as ring them, in some cases, two hundred and fifty miles from their home; imprisoned them in a manner that hey could have no communication with wives. prents, or friends; shut many of them up in solitary ells, and forbade them the use of pen, ink. and mper; and never, from first to last, brought any mn of them to trial, and never gave any man of uen a hearing before any magistrate whatsoever !
-The law was adopted with a very feeble resistance to the part of the Whigs; a sham resistance; for, thile they epposed the measure as unconstitutional.
-By admitted that the parties against whom it as levelled were very wicked men.
-They abused hen in terms still stronger than those made use thy the ministers; and, while they pretended to pose the measure, this perfidious faction; this be and detestable and cowardly and cruel faction; Presented the persons against whom it was di-Red in such a light, and represented their designs In fall of horrible wickedness, that every one who ad their speeches, and who believed what they ai, must have regarded the measure as necessary the safety of the country, though at the expense I the whole of the constitution!
-This is the Eiform practice of this selfish, this greedy, this macherous, body of men, who have made all the evolutions that England has known for the last to hundred years, and who have fattened on the poil of every revolution!
+to the petition for Parliamentary Reform.
+The Constables of Manchester :-Ministers lost no time in availing themselves of the power: they seized upon numerous persons, drag- that you will convene a meeting at as early a day as ging them, in some cases, two hundred and fifty miles possible, to consider the propriety of adopting the most from their home; imprisoned them in a manner that they could have no communication with wives. parents, or friends; shut many of them up in solitary cells, and forbade them the use of pen, ink, and paper; and never, from first to last, brought any man of them to trial, and never gave any man of them a hearing before any magistrate whatsoever!
+The law was adopted with a very feeble resistance on the part of the Whigs; a sham resistance; for, while they opposed the measure as unconstitutional, they admitted that the parties against whom it was levelled were very wicked men.
+They abused them in terms still stronger than those made use of by the ministers; and, while they pretended to oppose the measure, this perfidious faction; this base and detestable and cowardly and cruel faction : represented the persons against whom it was directed in such a light, and represented their designs as so full of horrible wickedness, that every one who read their speeches, and who believed what they said, must have regarded the measure as necessary to the safety of the country, though at the expense of the whole of the constitution!
+This is the uniform practice of this selfish, this greedy, this treacherous, body of men, who have made all the revolutions that England has known for the last two hundred years, and who have fattened on the spoil of every revolution !

-To accompany this act, there was another, forbiding the people meeting together to discuss political tatters; and authorizing the magistrates so to sterfere with publications as to destroy whatever here remained of the liberty of the press; and thus Tas every vestige of political liberty and of personal curity taken away from the people of England. these bills were brought into the House of Lords by HERRY ADDINGTON, called Lord Viscount Sidmonth, was an Englishman by birth; and into the date of Commons by Sir Robert Stewart, called and Castlereagh, who was an Irishman, and whom shall by and by see cutting his own throat and bling himself, at North Cray, in Kent.
-These acts mained in force until 1818, when they were Effered to expire; and on the 17th of March in at year an act was passed to indemnify, or bear isuless, every person, and all persons, who should are violated or gone beyond even these acts.
-So even if they had violated these acts on the Prons whom they had seized and imprisoned, interer they might have done to such imprisoned Asons, they were by this act, chapter 6, 51st year d Goo.
+To accompany this act, there was another, forbidding the people meeting together to discuss political matters: and authorizing the magistrates so to interfere with publications as to destroy whatever there remained of the liberty of the press; and thus was every vestige of political liberty and of personal security taken away from the people of England.
+These bills were brought into the House of Lords by HENRY ADDINGTON, called Lord Viscount Sidmouth. who was an Englishman by birth; and into the House of Commons by Sir Robert Stewart, called Lord Castlereagh, who was an Irishman, and whom we shall by-and-by see cutting his own throat and killing himself, at North Cray, in Kent.
+These acts remained in force until 1818, when they were suffered to expire; and on the 17th of March in that year an act was passed to indemnify, or bear harmless, every person, and all persons, who should have violated or gone beyond even these acts.
+So that, even if they had violated these acts on the persons whom they had seized and imprisoned, whatever they might have done to such imprisoned persons, they were by this act, chapter 6, 51st year of Geo.
 III., indemnified and borne harmless.
-Talk be ef the cruelties and ferocity of those who stroyed the noblesse of France!
-After this, talk hot of any such things!
-Talk not of "consintion" and "order" and "the laws"; show lighing equal to this, done by any other people in world, calling themselves a government and egislative assemblies ! !!
+Talk not of the cruelties and ferocity of those who destroyed the neblesse of France!
+After this, talk not of any such things!
+Talk not of "constitution" and "order" and "the laws"; show anything equal to this, done by any other people in the world, calling themselves a government and legislative assemblies !!!